• Skip to primary navigation

 The Secret to Not Hating Your Duty Station

-You will want people to text in the middle of the day, to hang with at ladies night, people who share the same fears you do, and can help you through your struggles.
+You will want people to text in the middle of the day, to hang with.
+People who share the same fears you do, and can help you through your struggles.

 So if you hate your duty station, before you write the place off, have you found your people yet?